-🕖 System Tester Configura ation ×
+🕖 System Tester Configura ation x

-pine and a second Engine Options
+pine and a second Engine Options General Transport Meter Filters

 Default TimeZone

-Desktop Options Zulu 🔻 💟 Display Z as 00:00 2
+Desktop Options Zulu 🔻 💟 Display Z as 00:00 0

 Engine Options

 Security Options

 Email Options

 License Manager

 RST Engine Options screen.

 General

 From the General tab on the Engine Options configuration screen, you can change the timezone used in RST through the Default TimeZone configuration option (Tools > Configure > Engine Options > General).
 You can also set a specific time offset from the system clock that is applied to the dateTime stamp on all outgoing messages.